Table of contents

 Relying on the professionals

 When improving a skill, the internet can be an incredible resource.
-There are a wealth of courses out there designed to help you improve your active listening skills.
+There is a wealth of courses out there designed to help you improve your active listening skills.
 Here are just a few sites with resources you might find helpful:

-Looking for help understanding, improving or listing a different career skill?
+Looking for help understanding, improving, or listing a different career skill?
 Check out our other guides for help making the most out of your resume skills.

 Now, let's explore some key takeaways to help you remember what's important!